HarrisHongting/COMP0124-MAAI/README.md

 7. Run `hetero_highway.py` as a test environment, if it works, the environment is configured successfully!

+# Progress

+1. We have used Deep Q-Network to train monozygotes, the relevant code implementation can be found in the DQN_train folder.

+2. We've re-edited the environment configuration file for intersection_env.py with the functions in it.
+It can be replaced intersection_env.py with the source code.
+Run hetero_highway_train.py and hetero_intersection_train.py will use muti-agent to train model.

 # Reference

 1. HighwayEnv, https://github.com/Farama-Foundation/HighwayEnv.git